 - Do not repeat passwords.
 These days, people often have multiple password-protected accounts.
 Do not use the same password repeatedly.
 Should a thief steal your password, he immediately will have access to other important accounts.
 Use different passwords, especially on important financial or tax accounts.

 - Use two-factor authentication options.
 Many social media and financial institutions now give you the option of setting up a two-factor or two-step authentication process.
 A two-factor process involves a security code being sent to your registered mobile phone or personal email.
 This means if a thief manages to steal your user name and password, he will be blocked from accessing your accounts.

 - Consider a password manager.
 One option for keeping track of your passwords on multiple accounts and getting help in creating strong passwords is to use a password manager.
 Some reputable companies offer free or low-cost versions of their products.
 See if a password manager might be right for you.

-Here are steps you can make part of your routine to protect your tax and financial information:
+Here are steps you can make part of your routine to protect your personal identity tax and financial information:

 - Read your credit card and banking statements carefully and often; watch for even the smallest charge that appears suspicious.
 (Neither your credit card nor bank—or the IRS—will send you emails asking for sensitive personal and financial information such as asking you to update your account.)

 - Review all paper notices and correspondence from the Internal Revenue Service, Department of Revenue, or any other government agency.
 As long as the notice is official you may need to respond.
 You might want to seek advice from a tax professional before responding to any income tax notices.
 Warning signs of tax-related identity theft can include IRS notices about tax returns you did not file, income you did not receive or employers you’ve never heard of or where you’ve never worked.

 - Review each of your three credit reports at least once a year.
 Visit annualcreditreport.com to get your free reports.